donnemartin/system-design-primer/README.md

 ### layer 7 load balancing

 Layer 7 load balancers look at the [application layer](#communication) to decide how to distribute requests.
 This can involve contents of the header, message, and cookies.
-Layer 7 load balancers terminates network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
+Layer 7 load balancers terminate network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
 For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.

 At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.